FIN 105: Fiscal Year-End Closing

 Interdepartmental POs must have a remaining encumbered balance of at least $500 to qualify as a prior year commitment.

-In addition to being reopened and re-encumbered in the following fiscal year to the same state agency/org, a corresponding appropriation increase is also made in the ensuing fiscal year in the amount of these prior year commitments.
-For further information on appropriation increases, refer to FIN 102–01, “Appropriation Budget Changes.”
+In addition to being reopened and re-encumbered in the following fiscal year, a corresponding appropriation increase is also made in the ensuing fiscal year for the amount of the prior-year commitments.
+The appropriation increase is processed after the new year original budgets have been loaded.

-The deadline for approving and processing online purchase requests (RX documents), quick turnaround forms, and interdepartmental purchase orders (PO documents) with a June date is published each year.
-Due to time constraints at fiscal year-end, university users are encouraged to submit final fiscal year RX and PO documents well before the cutoff date.
-After the cutoff date, all online RX and PO documents remaining on the suspense file (SUSF) need to be redated with a July 1 date.
+The deadline for approving and processing online purchase requisitions and interdepartmental purchase orders with a June date is published each year.
+Due to time constraints at fiscal year-end, university users are encouraged to submit final fiscal year purchase requisitions and interdepartmental purchase orders well before the cutoff date.
+After the cutoff date, all online purchase requisitions and interdepartmental purchase orders not approved and processed will need to be redated with a July 1 date.
 Should an emergency situation arise in which goods or services must be obtained immediately from an off-campus vendor with a current fiscal year purchase order, contact the responsible buyer in the Purchasing and Business Services Department.

-As previously mentioned, the process of reopening orders in the next fiscal year occurs for all off-campus purchase orders (PCs and POs) as well as most interdepartmental orders (PO documents), including blanket orders.
+As previously mentioned, the process of reopening orders in the next fiscal year occurs for all off-campus purchase orders and interdepartmental orders.

 As previously mentioned, interdepartmental orders are automatically reopened and re-encumbered in the next fiscal year for all interdepartmental vendors.
 It is important not to confuse the reopening process with the appropriation increases discussed earlier.
-Appropriation increases occur only for those items classified as prior year commitments.
+Appropriation increases on state accounts occur only for those items classified as prior year commitments.

 |Note:||Before modifying a PO document to zero dollars, check with the service department to ensure that there are no charges pending against the PO document.|

-The reopening process for off-campus orders (PCs and SCSs) occurs after Payables and Reimbursements has processed old-year items during approximately the first week of the new fiscal year.
+The reopening process for off-campus orders occurs after Payables and Reimbursements has processed old-year items during approximately the first week of the new fiscal year.

 Final 12th Month Summary Financial Status and rollup reports reflect the following:D